Li11iana/Tableau_Bikesharing/README.md

 * This bubble chart demonstrates the number of trips each bike has accumulated through the month.
 Larger red circles indicate more usage and probably more need of maintenance.
-The plot shows the majority of bicycles have an even amount of usage per month.
+The plot shows that most bicycles have an even amount of usage per month.

 4. Checkout Times by Users